 Brenntag has established a set of binding corporate principles for Personal Data Protection commitment regardless of where your Personal Data is processed, to observe your privacy in line with the General Data Protection Regulation (GDPR), valid since 25th of May 2018.

-This notice (with respective amendments and supplements) is Brenntag’s global privacy standard for all Brenntag group and across all Brenntag’s affiliated entities.
+This policy is Brenntag’s global privacy standard for all Brenntag and across all Brenntag’s affiliated entities.

 PURPOSE OF PRIVACY NOTICE

 You will find the respective Controller in the Imprint.

 Brenntag's web servers track of the pages visited on Brenntag's website, the amount of time spent on those pages and the types of searches done on them.
 This automatically captures and stores the following information (which is transmitted by the visitor’s internet browser or browsing activity), depending on the selection of privacy settings upon visiting Brenntag's website.

 Additional personal data processing may take place following your preferences such as

 - 1 Date and time of the server request

 - 2 Geolocation

 - 3 Type/version of Operating System

 As a result, Brenntag also records the Internet Protocol (IP) addresses of visitors which is a unique number assigned dynamically assigned by Internet Service Providers (ISP) to every computer on the internet.
 This IP address, that Brenntag collects, may contain information that could be deemed identifiable.